 Comprehensive Psychoanalytic Psychotherapy Program

-HamAva Institute for Psychoanalytic Psychotherapy with the collaboration of international prominent professors in psychoanalysis offers a three-year program in psychoanalytic psychotherapy based on the tripartite model in which academic coursework, supervised analytic cases, and personal analysis are interwoven to provide a rich and comprehensive training experience.
+with the collaboration of prominent international professors in psychoanalysis, HamAva Institute offers a three-year program in psychoanalytic psychotherapy based on the tripartite model in which academic coursework, supervised analytic cases, and personal analysis are interwoven to provide a rich and comprehensive training experience.
 The curriculum consists of main obligatory courses and optional complementary ones covering state-of-the-art theories in the field.
 This program has been specifically designed for psychologists who wish to become psychoanalytic psychotherapists.
-The admission of the applicants is done via interview and is based on academic background, clinical experience, knowledge of psychoanalytic theories and desire for learning.
-Each academic year in HamAva starts in October and is divided into two semesters- Fall-Winter and Spring-Summer.
+The admission of the applicants is done via interview and is based on academic background, clinical experience, knowledge of psychoanalytic theories, and desire for learning.
+Each academic year in HamAva starts in October and is divided into Fall-Winter and Spring-Summer semesters.

 YEAR ONE